 The open Tableau community and our customers are very important to us.
 We love to make great extensions for Tableau and help Tableau users do things more efficiently.
 If you have feedback, ideas, questions or an issue?
 Please make sure you share it with us!
-Use our community forum or contact us directly.
-To do so, please have a look at our support page.
+Contact us through our support page.

 Merlijn Buit – Tableau Zen Master